aatack/Qualia/SCRATCH.md

     - Takes a key (path?) and another entity, computes the value of the entity, and dumps it into the state under the specified key
       - I suppose in theory the key could also be dynamically computed by an entity
         - This applies to a lot of things, really
+    - Also adds the dependencies of that entity to the returned dependencies
   - [ ] `lazy-property`
     - Include a `:cache` flag for expensive calls that may be called multiple times
       - Though this shouldn't really be necessary, as that'll be handled by the caller...